Leak Detection & Inspection

 The formation of black spots and mold on walls, fabrics, carpet or woodwork

 If you notice some of these symptoms in your basement, you are definitely experiencing a crack problem, or your foundation walls do not have sufficient waterproofing.

 Our Leak Detection Survey includes:

-• The appropriate testing and inspection process to locate and pinpoint your leak
+• The appropriate testing and inspection process to locate the cause of your leak

-On completion of our Leak Detection Survey we provide a fully comprehensive leak detection report including colour photographs and recommendations.
-You will then be able to make arrangements our management team to repair the leak.
+On completion of our Leak Detection Survey, we provide a fully comprehensive leak detection report, including colour photographs and recommendations.
+You will then be able to make arrangements with our management team to repair the leak.

 The main benefit of an infrared camera is that it’s non-invasive.